 The Formation of the Walton-on-the-Naze Yacht Club

-The first General Meeting of the Walton-on-the-Naze Yacht Club was held at the Albion Hotel on 20th September 1910.
-Shortly after that it moved into its rented Clubroom, upstairs over the Fire Station at the top of Mill Lane, which was part of the Town Hall complex.
-The Clubroom was open on Wednesday and Saturday afternoons during the winter months and daily from 8am to 10pm during the summer.
+The first General Meeting of the Walton-on-the-Naze Sailing Club was held at the Albion Hotel, Walton, on 20th September 1910.
+Shortly after that, it moved into a rented club room, above what was the Fire Station at the top of Mill Lane (part of the old Town Hall complex).
+The club room was open on Wednesday and Saturday afternoons during the winter months and daily during the summer.
 The club subscribed to the yachting magazines and purchased books to form the basis of the club library.

-Its objects were “to encourage Yacht Racing and Cruising in local waters, to improve the navigation facilities in these waters and to promote the association of those interested in yachting”.
-The burgee was as it is today.
+Its objective was “to encourage yacht racing and cruising in local waters, to improve the navigation facilities in these waters and to promote the association of those interested in yachting”.
+The burgee, featuring the Naze Tower, was as it is today.

-The new club was keen to promote the newly buoyed Backwaters as a yachting venue and contacted the various pilot books and other clubs to publicise the new facilities.
-The racing of the day was often against other local clubs, but the members also held Regattas locally.
-The Opening Regatta, to be followed by a luncheon and prizegiving, was held on Easter Saturday 1911 with all yachts required to assemble between the Windmill and Watermill at 11.15 am to receive sailing instructions.
-We still have photographs showing club boats sailing around this area, close to our present clubhouse which is on the site of the Windmill.
+The new club was keen to promote the newly buoyed Backwaters as a yachting venue and contacted the various publishers of pilot books and magazines and other clubs to publicise the new facilities.
+The racing of the day was often against other local clubs, but the members also held regattas locally.
+The Opening Regatta, to be followed by a luncheon and prizegiving, was held on Easter Saturday 1911 with all yachts required to assemble between the former Windmill and Watermill at 11.15 am to receive sailing instructions.

-There was obviously a very active sailing programme in the local area, and many events were held or attended over the next few years, however the First War reduced this number, and members on active service were excused payment of their subscriptions.
+There was obviously a very active sailing programme in the local area and many events were held or attended over the next few years, however the First War reduced this number, and members on active service were excused payment of their subscriptions.
 It is likely that, over the rest of the war years, this put the club into a bit of financial difficulty.
-It also seems that the Channel buoyage suffered during this time and while the Committee was trying to find and lay replacements in 1919 an Admiralty Notice to Mariners was published saying that all except for two black buoys that remained “be expunged from the charts”.
+It also seems that the Channel buoyage suffered during this time.
+While the Committee was trying to find and lay replacements, in 1919 an Admiralty Notice to Mariners was published saying that all except for two black buoys that remained “be expunged from the charts”.

 In May 1918, it had been agreed that a small buoy be placed at Pye End, but that more buoys need not be put down as the channel was already “well marked by beacons”.
 During the following year, at the time of the Notice to Mariners, the committee arranged that Pye End, High Hill and Crab Knoll be replaced with larger buoys and that smaller buoys be put back in the old places, as marked on the chart, “if funds allowed”.

-In June 1919 a small group of members were appointed to meet with the Mill Estate and Harbour Co. to discuss the usage of the quay and right of way to the waterside.
+In June 1919, a small group of members was appointed to meet with the Walton Mill Estate and Harbour Co. to discuss the usage of the quay and right of way to the waterside.
 The results of these negotiations are not minuted, but it is apparent that the members were given the opportunity to purchase the land for £350.

-On September 22nd 1919 a General Meeting was held to agree the proposed new Yacht Club (see the four scanned documents of the 22/9/1919 meeting).
-By this time £2,355 had already been pledged by 22 members.
+On September 22nd 1919 a General Meeting was held to agree the proposed new Yacht Club.
+By this time, £2,355 had already been pledged by 22 members.

-The proposals included renaming the club the Walton & Frinton Yacht Club and erecting a clubhouse on the site of the “Windmill on the Backwater” with associated “hards” to enable members to get to their yachts at all states of the tide, one opposite the clubhouse and what became Colonel’s Hard in the Twizzle with a pathway to it.
-The estimated cost for all this, including the purchase of the land, laying on electricity and water and furnishing the building was £3615.
+The proposals included renaming the club the Walton & Frinton Yacht Club and erecting a club house on the site of the “Windmill on the Backwater” with associated “hards” to enable members to get to their yachts at all states of the tide (one alongside the club house and also what became Colonel’s Hard in the Twizzle with a pathway to it).
+The estimated cost for all this, including the purchase of the land, laying on electricity and water and furnishing the building was £3,615.

-In May 1920, the House Committee met in the Marine Hotel and agreed the purchase of furnishings including 9 mattresses for the bunks, 36 blankets, 9 pillows and a large number of towels.
+In May 1920, the House Committee met in the Marine Hotel and agreed the purchase of furnishings, including 9 mattresses for the bunk room, 9 pillows, 36 blankets and a large number of towels.
 Also cutlery and crockery, glasses and so on.
 They then discussed furniture and fittings to be purchased.
-These are listed by room, Ladies Room, Kitchen, Lavatory, Bathroom, Bunk Room, Committee Room, Reading Room and so on.
+These are listed by room: Ladies Room, Kitchen, Lavatory, Bathroom, Bunk Room, Committee Room, Reading Room and so on.
 The total cost of this comprehensive list of items was £126 7s 6d.

-At the same time applications for the post of Steward and Stewardess were coming in and the House Committee was given the job of going through these.
+At the same time, applications for the post of Steward and Stewardess were coming in and the House Committee was given the job of reviewing these.
 A sub-committee of three members visited Westcliff to see Mr and Mrs Musselwhite.
-Once the Committee had approved their appointment, they were notified to that affect by telegram.
-Once they were installed, Mrs Musselwhite took on the task of equipping the kitchen.
+Once the Committee had approved their appointment, the Musselwhites were notified by telegram.

 Finishing touches to the club house are noted in minute books.
-For example, lady members were invited to form a sub-committee “for the purpose of raising funds for the purchase of a flagstaff for the Club House” and in August, once established in the new clubhouse, Messrs J. W. Eagle and Conly were empowered to negotiate the purchase of a billiard table from the Albion Hotel.
+For example, lady members were invited to form a sub-committee “for the purpose of raising funds for the purchase of a flagstaff for the Club House”.
+In August 1920, Messrs Woodruffe Eagle and John Conly were asked to negotiate the purchase of a billiard table from the Albion Hotel.

 The Second World War

 The Committee met in March 1945 for the first time for nearly five years.
-The Commodore explained that the Club had not been requisitioned but it was practically taken over by the Admiralty.
-It had been run throughout the War by the Stewards, Mr and Mrs Oldridge, with the Commodore, W J Oxley, and local members mucking in to keep the building going.
+The Commodore explained that the club had not been requisitioned but it was practically taken over by the Admiralty.
+It had been run throughout the War by the Stewards, Mr and Mrs Aldridge, with the Commodore, W J Oxley, and local members mucking in to keep the building going.

-It seems unlikely that the Channel was marked throughout the War and in February 1946 the Committee met to discuss replacing the missing Channel buoys and agreed that “four buoys only be obtained, two Port and two Starboard and beacons should be placed round Mussel Scarf and Island Point sides of Channel”.
-It approved the purchase of chain, and also the reinstatement of the flag mast and that “an estimate be obtained to recondition the piano”.
+It seems unlikely that the Channel was marked throughout the war and in February 1946 the Committee met to discuss replacing the missing Channel buoys and agreed that “four buoys only be obtained, two Port and two Starboard and beacons should be placed around Mussel Scarf and Island Point sides of Channel”.
+Meeting minutes note the approval to purchase chain, and also the reinstatement of the flag mast and that “an estimate be obtained to recondition the piano”.

-Tony Fetherston (as Captain and subsequently Commodore) came up with a programme first to rebuild the quay on the west side with reinforced concrete and tiebacks into the area of the base of the windmill, and subsequently a similar wall on the east side replacing the Jewel hard with the pontoon basin.
-All this work was done by a dedicated band of volunteers over a number of years including Martin Wilberforce, Ian Miller, all the Dale Family, John Day, Margaret and Terry Sandell and Chris Brooke.
-All this was helped by Tony’s collection of equipment, a crane/digger (Gert), a yellow dump truck (Daisy), cement mixers and a landing craft (Cleopatra).
-All this work has endured to the present day.
+Tony Fetherston (as Captain and subsequently Commodore) came up with an ambitious programme, first to rebuild the quay on the west side with reinforced concrete and tiebacks into the area of the base of the windmill, and subsequently a similar wall on the east side replacing the Jewel hard with the pontoon basin.
+All this work was done by a dedicated band of volunteers over a number of years, including John Spong, Martin Wilberforce, Ian Miller, all the Dale family, John Day, Margaret & Terry Sandell and Chris Brooke.

-In addition, the car park was extended and the first dinghy slip was built on the east side of the club house, filling in the hulk of the Thames barge (Plantagenet) once owned by Vic Scammel.
-The pontoon basin was dredged by a machine built by Jock Smith and powered by a Seagull outboard.
+In addition, the car park was extended and the first dinghy slip was built on the east side of the club house, filling in the hulk of the Thames barge Plantagenet, once owned by Vic Scammel.
+An area was also dredged (by a machine built by Jock Smith and powered by a Seagull outboard) for the dingy pontoons.
 The first pontoons were concrete tanks built by the same team.

-In order to maintain a live in steward, a new purpose built stewards’ bungalow was constructed on the site of the locker shed (which was moved by crane to the current site) and the club interior redesigned to provide better facilities for members.
-These included the provision of a shower and changing room for the Ladies, who previously had only had a WC.
+In order to maintain a live-in steward, a new purpose-built stewards’ bungalow was constructed in 1978 on the site of the old locker shed (which was moved by crane to its current site) and the club house interior was redesigned to provide better facilities for members.
+These included the provision of a shower and changing room for the ladies, who previously had only had a WC.
 The works were funded by gifts and loans from members, plus help from the brewery and the Sports Council.